GeeWee/geewee.github.io/_posts/2020-06-08-death-spirals.md

 They probably won't be your customers in the future.
 But it might save you from losing other customers because your employees are burned out.

 If you're Jane, try to take some days off from your job and use them to start exercising.
-Or maybe you can do less chores at home.
-Clean less and eat food that's faster to make.
+Or maybe you can do find a routine that requires less chores, or try some healthy meal box services.

 "Do less" is advice that's easy to give, but *really* hard to follow.
 It's not always possible to do less.
 Your boss might not let you take days off.
 You might not be able to pay your